-Note that the column heading of the production log shown is not actually included in the actual file being sent by email or transferred by FTP.
+Note that the column heading of the production log shown is not actually included in the actual file being transferred by FTP.
 The files only contain the data itself.

 In a similar way, the Summary logs and Eventlog can be displayed.